logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/container-classes/unlocking-container-classes/_index.md

     The selected container class is now unlocked, freeing you to capture the descendant UI elements of your choice from the selected control.

-    **Tip:** You are also free to capture the descendants of any other controls of this class that may exist in the window, as it is the selected control's class, not the control itself, that has been unlocked.
+{{<tip>}} You are also free to capture the descendants of any other controls of this class that may exist in the window, as it is the selected control's class, not the control itself, that has been unlocked.

 7. Capture a desired child UI element by clicking it.